Making Tax Digital for Income Tax – Step by step

 - The tax worksheet is laid out in the same way as the regular SA105 form that is used for UK Property Tax self-assessments.

 - It is important you fully understand how to complete the SA105 form.
 Please refer to the official HMRC self-assessment guides for information.
+You can find links in the help pages.

 - Review the detail transaction tables for Income and Expenditure to ensure they are complete and accurate.